OpenMoonRay/openmoonray-docs/docs/moonray/maps/AttributeMap.md

         default: False

-        <p>Whether or not to issue a warning when the requested attribute is unavailable</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">Whether or not to issue a warning when the requested attribute is unavailable</p>

   </p>